benessilfie/Kenya-LP-Clone-Build/README.md

 # Landing Page Clone Project

-This project is a clone build of Big Tank of Double South's Landing Page for Kenya.
+This project is a clone I builtUpdate README.md of Big Tank of Double South's Landing Page for Kenya.

 ## Art